Daniel-Fiuk/Moonset/README.md

 This effect is also done within our Palette shader.
 The effect that is analogous to colour ramping is caused by removing any dithering and anti-aliasing from the edges caused by the colour limitations.
 It creates a very flat look.
 This is accomplished through the color correction.

 ### Outline - Constantine
+  The implementation used in a version of our palette shader worked by combining a sobel convolution matrix and sampling the z buffer.  (some external code referenced for the sobel kernel, we didn't end up using this shader), the version in the standard render pipeline project creates a duplicate mesh and extrudes it while layering behind the original to create the outline

 ### Rim Lighting - Daniel
   Using the rim lighting presented in the lectures as a base.
 I modified it to be compatable with HLSL.
 By comparing the view direction and the vertex normals, the dot product we cas set the colors of the object.
 ![image](https://user-images.githubusercontent.com/88565667/229961296-706bb99d-ab50-4625-9ef8-f91c411377e3.png)